kubabuda/pekamonitor/README.md

 ```

 # TODO
+- change OLED library and display functions for larger OLED display
 - Setup OTA, debugger
 - load realtime from external NTP service to log it: https://www.geekstips.com/arduino-time-sync-ntp-server-esp8266-udp/, https://www.pool.ntp.org/zone/pl
 - Create bollard monitor data structure for bollard info so parsing and displaying is decoupled, so display refresh can be faster (no waiting for parsing, serial printing...)